brownplt/smol-translator/README.md

 - Programs from the heap tutorial.
 This tutorial is all about heap structure, so expected answers are NOT program outputs.
 - Programs from the local tutorial.
 This tutorial is all about local binding forms, which doesn't apply to many languages.
 - Programs where the expected output involve `@`.
 These programs are, again, testing heap structures.

+## SMoL vs JavaScript

+Every SMoL program can be translated to JavaScript.
+The translation is mostly straightforward, except that `let` expressions (in generally) must be turned into [Immediately Invoked Function Expressions](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

+Program outputs might differ slightly after the translation due to the following language differences:

+- In JavaScript, division by zero produces `Infinity` or a number rather than an error.
+- Variable mutation (e.g., `x = 2`) produces the new value (in this case, `2`) rather than a none/void/unit value.
+- Indexing an array (known as "vector" in SMoL) outside its index range (e.g., `[1, 2][99]`) produces the `undefined` value rather than an error.

+## SMoL vs Python

+Many SMoL program can be translated to idiomatic Python.
+However, we find it difficult to translate the following language constructs:

+- multi-term `lambda` expressions: Python `lambda` must contain exactly one term; and the term must be an expression.
+- `let` expressions: Python provides nothing similar enough to `let` expressions; we also can't translate `let` to function application as [we did for JavaScript](#smol-vs-javascript) because the aforementioned limitation of Python `lambda`.